 The worst part of this film, both onscreen and off, is Kirk Cameron himself.
 From this movie and the events surrounding its release, he strikes me as arrogant and self-aggrandizing.
 Every smug, nonsensical explanation that he offers to his friend is met with immediate awe and reverence.
 In reality, what he says throughout the film is at best naive and at worst falsehoods, distortions, and misrepresentations of both Christian and pagan histories.
 The fact that Cameron wrote these interactions framing himself as flawlessly as he did says something about the man’s character.

 He goes as far as to praise Christmas-season materialism by declaring it to be a way to thank God for taking on a material body.
 That comparison is inherently trivial, as beyond the equivocation of the word “material”, Cameron is describing every holiday and how it is celebrated.
 That is, of course, unless there is some ethereal holiday that cannot be celebrated by any physical means.
 What am I even talking about at this point?

 Saving Christmas is among the worst movies I’ve ever seen.
 It is an abject failure in all matters spiritual, historical, visual, audible, and ethical.
-At the core of this travesty is a pretentious, one-man charge toward desperate re-appropriation of Christmas traditions by a man who sees himself as our cultural savior.
-The acting is bad, the writing is bad, the message is bad, the music is bad, the dancing is bad, the jokes is bad, and the hot chocolate is probably bad.
+At the core of this travesty is a pretentious, one-man charge toward desperate re-appropriation of Christmas traditions by our wannabe cultural savior.
+The acting is bad, the writing is bad, the message is bad, the music is bad, the dancing is bad, the jokes are bad, and the hot chocolate is probably bad.
 Do not watch this movie.